saitalilyas/Miage-C3P/groups/example/report-week01.md

 #### Basic Pharo coding style

 There are some rules to follow, some of them are same as the others languages like the spaces "to give breath to code".
 Others are only in Pharo as far as I know like the comments placed under the method definition.
-I will not repete all theses but we can found the main and most importants rules on the [this graph](https://github.com/SquareBracketAssociates/Booklet-PharoWithStyle/blob/master/Chapters/PWS-Guidelines-1.pdf).
+I will not repeat all theses but we can found the main and most importants rules on the [this graph](https://github.com/SquareBracketAssociates/Booklet-PharoWithStyle/blob/master/Chapters/PWS-Guidelines-1.pdf).

 #### Note